 In cooperation with DIVSI Deutsches Institut für Vertrauen und Sicherheit im Internet.
 Hosted by Bucerius Law School.

-Digitization and technical networking are omnipresent.
-The influence of the digitization increases and affects our everyday life - professionally and personally.
+Everything is becoming digital and put into the network.
+The influence of the digitization increases and affects our everyday life, both professionally and personally.
 How shall we handle this challenge in our work environment?
-Do these new processes have an impact on the leading culture of German top managers?
-Which is the right way to get all stakeholders - including the chairmen - on board?
+Do these new processes have an impact on the leading culture of top managers in Germany?
+What is the right way to get all stakeholder, including the chairmen, on board?
 And: What are the differences between the leading culture in a traditional company in contrast to a start-up?
-These and other questions will be answered during the 3rd Hamburg Economic Dialog.
+We will answer these and other questions during the 3rd Hamburg Economic Dialog.

 6 p.m. doors open